The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 There are plenty of guided tours from Tokyo to Mount Fuji.
 Most tours cover a few of the area’s iconic sights, with stunning views of Mount Fuji in the background.

-The tour might include Lake Kawaguchi, Oishi Park, 5th Station, and Chureito Pagoda.
+The tour might include Lake Kawaguchi, Oishi Park, the 5th Station, and the Chureito Pagoda.

 Day 5: Sushi class on the last day in Tokyo